navikt/aksel/.changeset/early-colts-sneeze.md

 "@navikt/ds-react": patch
 ---

-Autocomplete in combobox will now change formatting of the typed word to match upper-/lowercase of word being autocompleted
+Autocomplete in combobox will not change formatting of the letters while being typed, but will use the casing of the autocompleted word when selecting the option.